Are your breasts tender each month?

 Let's get started.

-So, What is estrogen dominance?
+So, what is estrogen dominance?

 What is Estrogen Dominance?

-• It's not a true “condition”
+• It's not a true “condition.”

 • The level of estrogen outweighs progesterone and causes symptoms each month

-• … but this happens throughout your cycle… the problem is when your symptoms increase due to this imbalance.
+"Estrogen Dominance” is the term used, it’s when the level of estrogen outweighs progesterone… but this happens throughout your cycle… the problem is when your symptoms increase due to this imbalance.

-16 Signs of Estrogen Dominance
+Estrogen Dominance Symptoms

-1. Cyclic breast tenderness, Breast tenderness
+1. Cyclic breast tenderness, Breast tenderness - could also be low iodine

 2. Menstrual migraines